-A basic consequence of the above is that if the initial data for $(R,W,q)$ satisfies the hypotheses of \Cref{th:existencia_todo_tiempo}, then $a$ is defined for all $t\geq 0$.
+A basic consequence of the results presented in the previous section is that if the initial data for $(R,W,q)$ satisfies the hypotheses of \Cref{th:existencia_todo_tiempo}, then $a$ is defined for all $t\geq 0$.
 This happens because the \cref{eq:wave_a} is a wave equation with a source defined for all $t\geq 0$.
 Moreover, if the constraint equations are satisfied at $t=0$, then, they are satisfied for every $t\geq 0$.
-This implies the following corollary. \begin{corollary} Suppose that $R,R_t,W,W_t,q$ and $q_t$, at $t=0$, satisfy the hypotheses of \Cref{th:existencia_todo_tiempo}, and also that $a(0,\cdot) \in C^2$ and $a_t(0,\cdot) \in C^1$.
-Assume that the \cref{eq:a_fuerte,eq:a_debil} are satisfied at $t=0$.
-Then, the solution to the \cref{eq:sysR,eq:sysW,eq:sysq,eq:wave_a} is defined for all $t\geq 0$.
-Furthermore, the metric, \cref{eq:metricform}, on $[0,+\infty)\times \R \times \T^2$, gives a Cauchy development of the data. \end{corollary}
+This directly implies the following corollary.